An Exploration of Coming of Age Love, Class, Mental Health and Transformation By Alison Jane Reid

 From that first, horribly invasive kiss by the ugliest boy in school at the end of term disco – to having sex for the very first time in your shared room at university while your best friend has agreed to stay in the library until the coast is clear.
 Then holding hands, having tea and going for a walk and feeling elated that everyone must know that you have just lost your virginity.
 When in truth, no one knows, except the best friend who would like to come home now.

-Marianne and Conner are like that until in a moment of crass, cruel, stupidity, Conner devastates and betrays Marianne’s fledgeling trust and confidence by telling her is he is going to take another girl to the school prom because he doesn’t have the confidence to be open about her to the entire school and show her off with pride.
+Marianne and Connell are like that until in a moment of crass, cruel, stupidity, Connell devastates and betrays Marianne’s fledgeling trust and confidence by telling her is he is going to take another girl to the school prom because he doesn’t have the confidence to be open about her to the entire school and show her off with pride.

 A Broken Self Image